Akrokeramo: The Timeless Beauty of Greek Roof Ornaments

 What Is the Akrokeramo?

 These decorative tiles were integral to ancient Greek temples, including iconic structures like the Parthenon.
-Akrokerama adorned buildings throughout the classical era and saw a resurgence during the Neoclassical architectural movement in 19th-century Europe.
+Akrokerama's buildings were adorned throughout the classical era and experienced a resurgence during the Neoclassical architectural movement in 19th-century Europe.
 This architectural feature became a hallmark of the Greek neoclassical style, embraced across social classes, from modest homes to grand urban mansions.

 What Role Did Akrokerama Serve Beyond Decoration?